Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Classical Isolation Algorithms

 \item[\textbf{Cone isolation:}] All reconstructed particles within a cone of radius

 around the momentum direction of the signal candidate are considered.
-Here, $\Delta\eta$ and $\Delta\varphi$ denote the differences in pseudorapidity and azimuthal angle, respectively, both defined in the laboratory frame.
+Here, $\Delta\eta$ and $\Delta\phi$ are the differences in pseudorapidity and azimuthal angle, respectively, between the signal candidate and other particles produced in the $pp$ collision, defined in the laboratory frame ($z$ along the beam direction, $y$ vertically upward, and $x$ completing a right-handed coordinate system).
 Typical discriminants include the particle multiplicity inside the cone, the transverse momentum of the leading track $p_{\mathrm{T}}^{\text{lead}}$, and the $p_{\mathrm{T}}$ asymmetry,

 where the sum runs over the three-momenta $\vec{p}^{\,i}$ of all particles in the cone, and the transverse component is taken only after the sum is formed.
 The variable approaches $+1$ for a perfectly isolated signal candidate.
 Cone-based variables are fast and robust, and have seen widespread adoption in electroweak, jet, and heavy-flavour analyses~\cite{LHCb-PAPER-2021-037,CDF:2008hmn,LHCb:2021dlw,LHCb-PAPER-2015-031}, as well as in $\tau$ identification at ATLAS and CMS~\cite{ATLAS-CONF-2017-029,CMS-PAS-PFT-08-001}.
 However, their discriminating power tends to degrade in high-occupancy environments.
 Figure~\ref{fig:cone_isolation}\,(middle) provides a visual illustration of cone isolation.